Optimal Contract Design with Quadratic Effort Cost: Introduction

+{It is worth mentioning the development of fully nonlinear PDE theory.
+Wang \cite{wang1989regularity} establishes a priori estimates for viscosity solutions of fully nonlinear parabolic PDEs.
+Additionally, PDE-based approaches to finance problems have drawn significant attention in the literature.
+Guan et al. \cite{guan2023continuous} prove the existence of a classical solution to the fully nonlinear PDE arising from Markowitz's portfolio-selection problem under different borrowing and saving rates. }

-The structure of the paper is as what follows.
-In Sect. \ref{sec model}, we introduce the principal-agent problem.
-Sect. \ref{sec auxiliary} presents the (equivalent) standard control problem and proves the equivalence.
-In Sect. \ref{sec regu w}, we establish the regularity of the value function for the standard control problem.
-Sect. \ref{conclusion} concludes our paper.
+The structure of the paper is as follows.
+In Section \ref{sec model}, we introduce the principal-agent problem.
+Section \ref{sec auxiliary} presents the (equivalent) standard control problem, proves the equivalence and derives the optimal contract.
+These results are all based on the assumption of the regularity of the value function.
+In Section \ref{sec regu w}, we establish the regularity of the value function, which constitutes the main contribution of this paper.
+Section \ref{conclusion} concludes the paper.